philipschm1tt/talk_ksqldb_joins/script.md

 ---

-# Demo #: Dealing with Time
+# Demo 3: Dealing with Time

-Let’s start with time travel.
+Let’s try the time travel approach.

 I prepared a file contactmails_dump_with_time